 When the guide opens the door to FOK and invites you to the complex, you will see the first room of the wellness center – bowling alleys.
 Nextly you will visit the indoor tennis court and patio with stuffed lion.
 When wandering through the halls of FOK you will notice quite impressive gallery of paintings, even a few portraits of Yanukovych.

 Also there’s a gym with boxing ring.
 All the machines seemed to be unused what means that the President didn’t work out very often.
-Btw, the guide admitted that Yanukovych didn’t take care over sport and ordered to build all these facilities just to show off in front of his guests.
+Btw, the guide admitted that Yanukovych didn’t take care over sport.
+He ordered to build all these facilities just to show off in front of his guests.
 Nearby you will see a private surgery and cryotherapy equipment.
 However one of the most interesting parts of FOK were rooms where he was visiting to have some relax.
-It was nicely-designed salt-cave and massage room, where two Thai girls were permanently employed.
+Salt-cave and massage room had a very nice design – two Thai girls found a permanent employment there.

 That’s how FOK looks like.
 To get from there to the Villa you don’t have to go outdoors.
 There’s a long underground tunnel that links those places.
-Yanukovych didn’t want to walk that distance, so the tunnel was made to be convenient for golf carts as well.
+Yanukovych didn’t want to walk that distance, that’s why they designed the tunnel to be convenient for golf carts as well.
 The Villa is also commonly called Honka after the Finnish company.

 When you reach the Villa your guide will explain you how the closed circuit system installed in the building works.
-It was made to secure the President from the potential poisonous-air attack from outside.
+Construction workers made it to secure the President from the potential poisonous-air attack from outside.

 Then you will see many lounges and dining rooms with vintage, wooden chairs and tables.
 One of the rooms was destined only for drinking tea.